mattwaite/sportsdatabook/_book/01-intro.md

 ## [1] 4
 ```

+Now assign a different number to the variable number.
+Try run `number * number` again.
+Get what you expected?

-We can have as many variables as we can name.
-We can even reuse them (but be careful you know you're doing that or you'll introduce errors).
+We can have as many variables as we can name. **We can even reuse them (but be careful you know you're doing that or you'll introduce errors)**.
 Try this in your console.

 ```r